Walter Benjamin: Surrealism

+The relation between Benjamin's Marxism, Surrealism and the marvellous has also been interpreted through the contested category of “Gothic Marxism”.
+Margaret Cohen uses the term for a heterodox Marxist genealogy concerned with irrational and unconscious social processes, phantasms, cultural detritus and marginal practices, arguing that Surrealist “modern materialism” helped Benjamin reformulate historical materialism through the concepts of dream, wish-image and awakening.
+Michael Löwy accepts the category but rejects its definition through the “irrational”, which he argues preserves an Enlightenment opposition that Benjamin and Breton sought to transcend.
+Löwy instead describes their Gothic Marxism as a form of revolutionary Romanticism receptive to enchantment, the marvellous, premodern cultural forms and the “black” moment of revolt, and also identifies Ernst Bloch as representative of this tendency.
+Enzo Traverso likewise finds Cohen's interpretation unconvincing when it describes Benjamin's Marxism as “contaminated by irrationalism”.
+Roland Boer, by contrast, argues that Cohen makes Surrealism the key where it should be treated as one element among several in Benjamin's “fantastic and gothic Marxism”, within a wider persistence of biblical myth and theology.

 The Arcades Project

 The Passagenwerk (Arcades Project, 1927–40) was Benjamin's final, incomplete book about Parisian city life in the 19th century, especially about the Passages couverts de Paris—the covered passages that extended the culture of flânerie (idling and people-watching) when inclement weather made flânerie infeasible in the boulevards and streets proper.
 In this work Benjamin uses his fragmentary style to write about the rise of modern European urban culture.
 Several of the major published works that appeared in his lifetime—"The Work of Art in the Age of Mechanical Reproduction", "Paris, The Capital of the 19th Century", and his late essays and monograph on Baudelaire—are fragments of the book that he developed as standalone pieces for publication.

 The Arcades Project, in its current form, brings together a massive collection of notes Benjamin filed together from 1927 to 1940.

 The Arcades Project was published for the first time in 1982, and is over a thousand pages long.